-With the new year upon us and a honeymoon to plan, it’s time to start considering how to bring down the costs.
+With the new year upon us and a honeymoon to plan, it’s time to start considering how to bring down the costs (or splurge on business class!).
 Travel hacking, or the opening of credit cards for extra sign-up airline mile bonuses, is basically the extreme couponing of travel.
 And just like extreme couponing, it can save you thousands of dollars!
 However, unlike extreme couponing, if you’re not careful, it can completely ruin your credit.
 While risky, if you travel hack responsibly, and follow these rules, not only will you probably have better credit than when you started, but tons of almost free travels ahead of you!
 Read more and have travel hacking success today!

 1. Know Your Credit